What is the difference between a Physiotherapist and a Chiropractor?

-The physiotherapist or physio practises physiotherapy.
+The Physiotherapist or “Physio” practises Physiotherapy.

 This is the name give to range of diagnostic tests and techniques used to address injuries, conditions and diseases mainly through soft tissue work, exercise and rehabilitation.
-They commonly use modalities like mobilization, massage, trigger points, exercise, interferential, ultrasound and laser.
+They commonly use modalities like mobilisation, massage, trigger points, exercise, interferential, ultrasound and laser.

 Physiotherapists sometimes use manipulation of the spine but almost certainly less so then a chiropractor.
 Physios tend to concentrate more on improving blood flow to areas.

 In general therefore, the physiotherapist will be aiming to improve blood flow and the chiropractor to improve nerve flow and blood flow.
 A physio would concentrate on soft tissue work, exercise and rehabilitation (rehab).
 A chiropractor on manipulation, massage and rehab.

 However it is very much down to the individual.

 In general chiropractors tend to concentrate on the spine and nerve supply.
 The spine is made up of 24 bony segments called vertebrae.
 These protect the spinal cord and individual nerves branch out from between the segments to supply the rest of the body.
 These vertebrae can become misaligned or restricted and this can interfere with the nerve supply and cause pain and weakness in various parts of the body.
 Problems such as low back, neck or joint pain and injury can then occur.